ryszardtuora/coreferee/README.md

 <a id="open-issues"></a>
 ### 7. Open issues / requests for assistance

-1) At present Coreferee uses Keras with TensorFlow, which leads to the limitation that `nlp.pipe()` cannot be called with `n_process > 1` with forked processes.
-It would be greatly preferable if Coreferee could be converted to use Thinc instead: this would get rid of this limitation and generally fit much better into the spaCy ecosystem.
+1) At present coreferencer uses Keras with TensorFlow, which leads to the limitation that `nlp.pipe()` cannot be called with `n_process > 1` with forked processes.
+It would be greatly preferable if coreferencer could be converted to use Thinc instead: this would get rid of this limitation and generally fit much better into the spaCy ecosystem.

-2) Because optimising parsing speed was not a priority in the [project within which Coreferee came into being](#background-information), Coreferee is written purely in Python; it would be helpful if somebody could convert it to Cython.
+2) Because optimising parsing speed was not a priority in the [project within which coreferencer came into being](#background-information), coreferencer is written purely in Python; it would be helpful if somebody could convert it to Cython.

 3) There are almost certainly changes to the inputs and structure of the neural ensemble that would lead to improvements in accuracy, both cross-linguistically and for specific languages.
 The only caveat to bear in mind when trying out changes is that it should be possible for someone who does not understand neural networks to write rules for a new language.
-This means that Coreferee should detect necessary differences in the neural network behaviour between languages automatically rather than requiring the trainer to configure them.
+This means that coreferencer should detect necessary differences in the neural network behaviour between languages automatically rather than requiring the trainer to configure them.

-4) It would be useful if somebody could find a way of benchmarking Coreferee against other coreference resolution solutions, especially for English.
-One problem this would probably present is that using a benchmark necessitates a normative scope where a system aims to find exactly those types of coreference marked within the benchmark corpus, whereas the scope of Coreferee was determined by project requirements.
+4) It would be useful if somebody could find a way of benchmarking coreferencer against other coreference resolution solutions, especially for English.
+One problem this would probably present is that using a benchmark necessitates a normative scope where a system aims to find exactly those types of coreference marked within the benchmark corpus, whereas the scope of coreferencer was determined by project requirements.